Violence and Abuse Prevention

 Tukisiviit: Do You Understand?

-Tukisiviit: Do You Understand? is intended to provide Inuit patients and caregivers, as well as health care professionals, plain language information in English and five major dialects of Inuktitut.
+This resource intends to provide Inuit patients and caregivers, as well as healthcare professionals, plain language information in English and five major dialects of Inuktitut.

 Naturally Curious: Talking to Inuit Youth about Sexual Health